Currently valid decrees / ordinances

 - acute loss of sense of smell and taste,

-1. travel returnees until a negative test result is available
+1. returning travellers until a negative test result is available.

 2. contact persons

-If you have had contact with a person who tested positive, a quarantine will be set up for 14 days in accordance with the guidelines of the Robert Koch Institute.
-This also means that a negative test for the SARS-CoV-2 virus does not mean a reduction in the quarantine period.
-The quarantine period is also set at 14 days to wait for the incubation period.
+If you have had contact with a person who has tested positive, a quarantine period of 14 days will be imposed in accordance with the guidelines of the Robert Koch Institute.
+This includes that a negative test for the SARS-CoV-2 virus does not shorten the quarantine period.
+The quarantine period is also set at 14 days to wait out the incubation period.
 Outbreaks of infection can still occur at the end of a quarantine period.

 3. family members or persons living in the household are not automatically quarantined

-Family members or persons living in the household are not automatically quarantined.
-Please try to limit contact with these persons or to separate from them.
+Family members or persons living in the household who have had contact with persons in contact do not automatically fall under quarantine.
+Please try to limit the contact to these persons yourself or to separate yourself from them.
 Voluntary quarantine is also recommended for these people.

 4. contact persons of contact persons

 If you are a contact person of a previously identified contact person for those who tested positive, you do not need to be quarantined.